Cut costs not corners to save on your car insurance premiums.

 - Age of your car.
 Older cars tend to be less valuable and therefore cheaper to insure.
 The catch is that they are often more expensive to repair due to scarcity of parts.
 This means that when you have an accident in an older car, there’s a chance that the damage will cost more to repair than the car itself is worth.

-How to get the cheapest car insurance
+How do I get the cheapest car insurance?

 Save money on your car insurance by making smart decisions.
 Each of these tips can affect your premiums.